abhaywawale/nuxtify/README.md

 $ yarn run generate
 ```

-For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).
+For detailed explanation on how things work in Nuxt.js, checkout [Nuxt.js docs](https://nuxtjs.org).

-"# nuxtify"
+For detailed explanation on how things work in Vuetify.js, checkout [Vuetify.js docs](https://vuetifyjs.com).